regolith-linux/regolith-desktop-website/content/docs/reference/configurations.md

 ## Config partials

-Regolith 2.0 adds support for config partials, as this feature only came to `i3` itself recently in [4.20](https://i3wm.org/downloads/RELEASE-NOTES-4.20.txt).
+Regolith 2.0 adds support for config partials, as this feature came to `i3` recently in [4.20](https://i3wm.org/downloads/RELEASE-NOTES-4.20.txt).
 This is done by [includes](https://i3wm.org/docs/userguide.html#include).
+This support for includes enables Regolith 2.0's use of the package manager to add or remove default configuration partials.
+By installing and removing packages, i3 configuration can be customized for specific preferences while still allowing to track upstream changes for aspects of the configuration that need not vary.

 The root Regolith configuration file at `/etc/regolith/i3/config` loads partials like so:

 ```
 # Include any regolith i3 partials